YarinCardillo/YarinCardillo/README.md

 - 👋 :@YarinCardillo: student, music producer
-- 👀 :interestests: in Software Engineering, Network and PenTesting, Reverse Engineering, Audio and Signals, Procedural Art, Music Production
+- 👀 :interestests: in Software Engineering, Network and PenTesting, Reverse Engineering, Audio and Signals, Generative Art, Music Production
 - 🌱 :learning: Computer Science Engineering (PoliTO)
 - 📫 :reach.me: yarin.cardillo@icloud.com | linktree on profile | currently working on building a site and blog for all my works and research